yesdeepakmittal/Best_Place_Prediction/README.md

 <div>
   <h2>1️⃣ About the project</h2>
   <p>In this project, we will scrap the names of locations from a wikipedia page.
-After that, we will get the cordinates of each location. </p>
+After that, we will get the cordinates of each location.
+After that, using Foursquare API, we will fetch the data of top 100 places nearby to each location.
+After that we will make 3 cluster of these places according to the frequency of people visit.
+Afterthat we will visualize the clusters and get the quick result of the analysis.</p>
 </div>

 <div>